Sutradhara: An Intelligent Orchestrator-Engine Co-design for Tool-based Agentic Inference: Analysis

 At time $t=T$, all three requests complete their first LLM calls ($R_{11}$, $R_{21}$, $R_{31}$) and their KV blocks fill the available cache capacity in LRU order (Figure~\ref{fig:thrashing}(a)).
 When $R_2$'s second iteration ($R_{22}$) arrives at $t=T'$, it gets a prefix cache hit from $R_{21}$.
 However, inserting $R_{22}$'s new KV blocks causes LRU to evict $R_{11}$'s context (Figure~\ref{fig:thrashing}(b)).
 Subsequently, when $R_{12}$ arrives at $t=T''$, it must recompute the evicted blocks from $R_{11}$, which in turn triggers eviction of $R_{31}$'s context (Figure~\ref{fig:thrashing}(c)).
 This cascading pattern continues as $R_{32}$ arrives at $t=T'''$ and must recompute $R_{31}$'s evicted blocks, further evicting $R_{22}$'s context (Figure~\ref{fig:thrashing}(d)).
-The fundamental issue is that LRU evicts based solely on recency, ignoring the fact that $R_{11}$, $R_{21}$, and $R_{31}$ represent first iterations whose contexts will be imminently reused by second iterations currently blocked on tool execution.
-We can use workload-specific eviction hints to preferentially evict the section of KV cache that has less likelihood of reuse.
-We explain this design in detail in \sref{sec:design:eviction_policy}.
+The problem is that LRU evicts by recency, ignoring that $R_{11}$, $R_{21}$, $R_{31}$ are first-iteration contexts that will be reused by blocked second iterations.
+We address this by using workload-aware eviction hints to evict KV-cache regions with lower reuse likelihood \sref{sec:design:eviction_policy}.

-Note that in the context of this work, we assume only HBM caching; hence eviction results in recomputation of the evicted KV blocks.
-Alternately, we could offload these KV blocks to secondary storages like CPU using systems like LMCache~\cite{lmcache} or Mooncake~\cite{mooncake}.
-In such scenarios, all the ideas we discuss here still applies in the context of prefetching the right blocks from storage as there is a latency hierarchy between HBM and the storage media.
+In this work, we assume only HBM caching; thus, evicted KV blocks are recomputed.
+Alternatively, these blocks could be offloaded to secondary storage (e.g., CPU) using systems such as LMCache~\cite{lmcache} or Mooncake~\cite{mooncake}.
+In that case, our ideas remain applicable, as prefetching the right KV blocks is still required due to the HBM–storage latency hierarchy.